LinkForPresident/CS414/deliverables/UserStoriesAndTasks.md

 * Board should show valid moves
 * Games should be able to be started from a list
 * Games should be able to be created
-* Games should be able to be forfeited
 #### Server:
 * Should be able to handle new games
 * Should be able to handle viewing games